Spate · Limestone · Asturias/Cantabria, Spain

 About this water

 The Cares carves through Picos de Europa limestone in one of Europe's most dramatic gorges.
 In its upper and middle reaches this is fundamentally alpine trout water: gin-clear pockets, plunge pools, and technical dry-fly fishing for wild browns in severe mountain scenery.
 The salmon-regime classification matters mainly because the lower river joins the Deva near Panes and is then effectively part of the lower Cares–Deva system, which is the section where salmon are most plausible.
 For most visiting anglers above that confluence, however, the Cares reads and fishes as limestone trout water first.
 Access often requires mountain trails and scrambling; May–June and September–October offer the most stable trout conditions, while summer low water demands very fine presentation.
+Atlantic salmon stocks are under serious conservation pressure, and the 2026 cupo is tightly limited — one salmon per angler per year may be killed; any further fish must be released.

 Under the surface